mrscholty/mynotes/README.md

 ## Running the app

-1. switch to mynotes directory `cd myNotes`
+1. switch to mynotes directory `cd mynotes`
 2. install the dependencies `npm install` (see package.json)

 ### create dev build and run server